 A row of feed bunks leading along the driveway to Rosemary Kilmurry’s house.
 The pipeline is proposed to cross several sections of the Kilmurry property including this location.
 February 2014

 Since the Canadian company TransCanada petitioned the United States government in 2005 to approve the expansion the Keystone oil pipeline from Alberta’s tar sands into the heart of Steele City, Nebraska, the potential of the Keystone XL has loomed heavily over our country.
-For those of us not living directly on the land through which the pipeline would run, it seems like a relatively simple debate, with the liberals opposing its construction on the basis of environmental concerns and conservatives supporting it in hopes of a bolstered economy.
-When Toronto-based photographer Kate Schneider set foot on Nebraskan and South Dakotan land, however, she discovered something far more complex: a community of apolitical ranchers and Native American peoples banding together in protest against the Keystone XL, commonly referred to as “black snake.”
+When the Toronto-based photographer Kate Schneider set foot on Nebraskan and South Dakotan land, she discovered a community of people banding together in protest against the Keystone XL, commonly referred to as “black snake.”

-For her ongoing project We, the Heartland, Schneider documents these protests, cutting beneath abstract debates to reveal the humanity and courage that pulsates ferociously at the core of this movement.
+For her ongoing project We, the Heartland, Schneider documents their protests, cutting beneath abstract debates to reveal the humanity and courage that pulsates ferociously at the core of this movement.
 Composed of photographs and handwritten letters to the president, the project speaks to the heart of democracy and to the power of the public to determine our future.
-It’s no surprise that its title echoes the first line of the United States Constitution.
+It’s fitting that its title echoes the first line of the United States Constitution.
 We spoke to Schneider about the project.

 What inspired you personally to pursue this project?